objectbox/objectbox-swift/README.md

 Already using ObjectBox?
 ---------------------------
-Your opinion matters to us!
-Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).

 We're on a mission to bring joy and delight to Mobile app developers.
 We want ObjectBox not only to be the fastest Swift database, but also the swiftiest Swift data persistence, making you enjoy coding with ObjectBox.